Brosilio/WinVolumeLock/README.md

 Simple software to limit Windows audio volume or lock it to a set value.

 ## [Download Latest Release](https://github.com/Brosilio/WinVolumeLock/releases/latest)
+Requires .NET 4.7.2, but this may be reduced to an earlier version soon.

+Supported on:
+- Windows Vista (untested)
+- Windows 7 (untested)
+- Windows 8 (untested)
+- Windows 8.1 (untested)
+- Windows 10 (untested)

 ## Usage
 1. Launch the executable.